The funeral parlor from The Wire

 Avon and Stringer are forced to use the funeral home as their new front after the police raid Orlando's club.

-In the finale of Season 1, Avon's sister, Brianna, arrives at the parlor and attempts to speak to them.
+In the finale of Season 1, Avon's sister, Brianna, visits the parlor to speak to them.
 However, they're so worried about the possibility of bugs that they immediately shush her.

 Once they're outside on the sidewalk, Brianna asks: